 What Can You Do With a Master of Computer Science?

-Master of Computer Science jobs go beyond entry-level roles to position people at the helm of innovation in their chosen field: Senior Product Managers or Directors, Senior Software Engineers, Systems Architects, and more.
+Computer Science careers for individuals holding Master of Computer Science degrees go beyond entry-level roles to position people at the helm of innovation in their chosen field: Senior Product Managers or Directors, Senior Software Engineers, Systems Architects, AI & ML engineers, and more.

-If you’re not sure exactly what you want to do with a Master of Computer Science, consider this: what breakthrough innovations do you want to scale or create with your broad computer science skill set?
+If you’re not sure exactly what you want to do with a Master of Computer Science, or are thinking about a career change to computer science career path, consider this: what breakthrough innovations do you want to scale or create with your broad computer science skill set?

 Architect the Virtual World by Mastering Computer Science